OUR PROJECTS

 Status: Completed (in review)

 This project explores how resilient ecosystems in the Great Lakes maintain stability through natural “portfolio effects,” where different species respond uniquely to changing conditions, creating overall balance.
 By studying how these effects operate across habitats and species, we can better understand the impacts of human pressures and guide better management decisions.
 The project, led by Drs.
-Hale, Fernandes, Bernhardt and McCann, focuses on designing coordinated, landscape-scale restoration to strengthen these natural portfolios, stabilize food webs, and promote long-term ecosystem resilience.
-This is a collaboration that includes participants from inSileco Inc, the DFO and OMNR, Ohio State University, the GLFC, and Cornell University.
+Kayla Hale, Tim Fernandes, Joey Bernhardt and Kevin McCann, focuses on designing coordinated, landscape-scale restoration to strengthen these natural portfolios, stabilize food webs, and promote long-term ecosystem resilience.
+This is a collaboration that includes participants from inSileco Inc., the DFO and OMNR, United States Geological Survey (USGS), Ohio State University, GLFC, and Cornell University.

 What combined effect does heat stress and food shortage have on larval whitefish?